Program Highlights

 Learn what it takes to put children first.
 Early childhood educators have the opportunity to have a significant impact on children’s lives, using their knowledge and skills to help children explore, learn and interpret the world around them.
 The early years of a child’s life set the stage, and much of what he or she learns and experiences during this time shapes his or her world in ways that can last a lifetime.

-The Baker College associate degree in early childhood education program is a 2-year, NAEYC-accredited program consisting of 60 credit hours (45 hours of major courses and 15 hours of general education requirements).
+The Baker College early education associates degree is a 2-year, NAEYC-accredited program consisting of 60 credit hours (45 hours of major courses and 15 hours of general education requirements).
 Our curriculum includes early childhood development, developing curriculum for early childhood and fieldwork experiences.

 View Full CurriculumSample Courses